d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 At [D2SI](http://www.d2-si.fr/), we help companies operate their workloads in the cloud either by moving existing ones or starting from scratch.
-One of the first steps is often implementing `continuous integration` and `continous deployment`.
+One of the first steps is often implementing `continuous integration` and `continuous deployment`.
 A typical pattern I've seen on **AWS** is:

-- Backing an **AMI (Amazon Machine Image)** so that virtual machines are instanciated ith the newest application version; this involves steps like:
+- Backing an **AMI (Amazon Machine Image)** so that virtual machines are instanciated with the newest application version; this involves steps like:
   * System and kernel updates
   * Security patches
   * Application package dependencies